Story of Darjeeling Tea

 Saplings from the seeds were grown at the Botanical Gardens of Calcutta and then sent across to Assam and other areas.
 With the help of Chinese experts, tea was successfully produced in Assam and dispatched to England for the first time in 1838.
 But that was Assam tea which only managed to keep the business afloat.

-It was in 1839 when Dr. Arthur Campbell came as a Superintendent of Darjeeling, the first possibility of cultivating Darjeeling tea came up.
+It was in 1839 when Dr. Archibald Campbell came as a Superintendent of Darjeeling, the first possibility of cultivating Darjeeling tea came up.
 Initially he lived in Kurseong for a short while where he experimented with the tea saplings that were sent from Calcutta.

 Around the same time, a British army officer Captain Samler who had betrayed the Crown was hiding in Kurseong along with his men.
 They occupied the present Makaibari Tea Estate area and planted the saplings which they stole from Campbell.
 Samler was finally granted amnesty after he helped the British Crown during the Indian Rebellion of 1857 (Sepoy Mutiny).
 Later he became an agent of Darjeeling Tea Company and also the legal owner of Makaibari Tea Estate.